 Before I realized I actually enjoy the outdoors, there was only one thing I enjoyed about camping – the food, of course!
 S’mores are a camping favorite but there are tons of other fun campfire recipes.
 If you drink, bring plenty of beer, liquor, wine, or whatever your drink of choice is!
 Even if you hate camping, drinking and eating around a campfire under the stars is pure bliss.

 Use Camping to Practice Mindfulness

 Camping somewhere without cell reception used to be my idea of hell.
 I now cherish the time spent away from screens.
 Camping can be the perfect time to decompress and reconnect with yourself.
 I always bring my yoga mat and download guided meditations when I camp.
 There’s no better backdrop than the forest for meditating or practicing yoga.
 Don’t forget your journal either!
 There’s a something incredibly relaxing about journaling outdoors.

 Bring Reading Materials

 I always load my Kindle Paperwhite with plenty of books to get me through the weekend.
 Usually, I bring a paperback or two as a back-up, since e-readers can die or get damaged.
-If you hate camping, it can be a great time to catch up on reading with limited distractions.
+If camping isn’t your forte, it can be a great time to catch up on reading with limited distractions.

 You are not going to look cute when camping.
 The sooner you accept that, the better!
 There are, however, ways to make it less apparent you haven’t showered in days.

 For starters, I always pack a hat.
-My hair looks greasy if I don’t wash it everyday and a hat is the best way to disguise it.
-In my backpacking days, I wouldn’t go anywhere without travel-size dry shampoo.
+My hair starts to look oily if I don’t wash it everyday and a hat is the best way to disguise this.
+During my backpacking days, I wouldn’t go anywhere without travel-size dry shampoo.
 It’s a godsend when you can’t shower daily.
 I also always bring tea tree oil wipes to use on my face and body!